eic/tutorial-reconstruction-algorithms/_episodes/03-implementation.md

 ---
-title: "Implementation"
+title: "Implementation: algorithm and factory for electron ID example"
-teaching: 10
+teaching: 25
-exercises: 25
+exercises: 15
 questions:
 objectives:
 - "Implement a reconstruction algorithm and factory"